disruptek/badresults/README.md

 Also, it supports `toException` and `$` overrides for error types which are implemented in nested scopes.

+Also, it might not work in Windows because I have no way to test it there.

 If you care more for performance and features, use `nim-result` or ask nicely and maybe we add a symbol or two back in.
 I personally consider compilation